Case Study: Youth Project brings wider benefits to the Village

 Tim encouraged and mentored young people who may not have continued with further education in Bronze and Gold Art Awards, including projects on film-making, photography and graffiti.
 By championing artistic talent and discouraging inappropriate graffiti and tagging, this has resulted in murals in Girton Glebe School playground, in the refurbished YMCA lounge, Eden Health Centre and on hoardings in Bateman Street, Cambridge.

 The Youth Group also took part in the 2015 Village Art Project where a temporary graffiti wall of palette wrap was made in Girton Wood, a mural produced and a film made of the event which was very well received at the pop-up exhibition for Passing Through and Settling.

 When Tim was Youth Leader he commented on the challenges he faced.
 "So many young people at the Youth Project who have made my job amazing.
 They have come to me with inspired ideas to improve facilities for young people in Girton – a home-made shelter to hang out in, their own space in the roof space of the pavilion, a skate park or a graffiti wall.
 These are all really fantastic ideas, but unfortunately I’ve struggled to find ways of making them happen and the kids who inspired these ideas have seen that their voice isn’t really heard.
 And that is hard.”

 However despite the lack of resources for some projects, participants and parents are very positive about the impact of the Youth Project and this feedback is echoed by GTC Trustee Jenny Knights.
 She says: “The Youth Project has made a huge difference to the quality of leisure time for young people in Girton.
-Tim is an amazing person and has worked tirelessly to create an environment where young people meet friends, share experiences and feel safe.
-It is a credit to Tim that he can engage with young people of all ages and that some choose to stay on, volunteer and even become paid workers.
+Our Youth Leaders work tirelessly to create an environment where young people meet friends, share experiences and feel safe.
+It is a credit that they can engage with young people of all ages and that some choose to stay on, volunteer and even become paid workers.
 GTC is delighted to support this project and is proud of its success.”